k-jun/cli-mahjong/README.md

 ## playing

-this is game screen. the player having `>>` is the turn player and can discard a tile by typing tile's name
+this is game screen. the player having `>>` marker is the turn player and can discard a tile by typing tile's name

 ```
                             ┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐┌──┐